afombravo/2FAST2Q/README.md

-# Using the non executable files (graphical and non-graphical mode)
+# Using the non executable files (recomendable if the executable file is buggy)

 # 1.
-Obtain the .csv file with the sgRNAs like in step 1 of the graphical interface instructions.
+Obtain the .csv file with the sgRNAs like in step 1 of the previous instructions.
+(Optional, only required when running in Counting mode)

 # 2.
 Download the crispery Python3 module using pip install: